gbv/beaconspec/beacon.md

 ### description

 The description meta field contains a human readable description of the link dump.
-This field corresponds to the `description` from the DCMI Metadata Terms.
+This field is mapped to the `dcterms:description` RDF property.
 For instance the description meta field value "Mapping from ids to documents" can be mapped to this RDF triple:

     :dump dcterms:description "Mapping from ids to documents" .